oceanprotocol/market/content/pages/privacy/en.md

 We process your personal data for the following purposes.

-## 4.1 Providing Ocean Market and creating log files
+## 4.1 Providing OpenLava and creating log files

-We collect and use your IP address for providing Ocean Market hosted at Netlify.
+We collect and use your IP address for providing OpenLava hosted at Netlify.
 Moreover, OPF uses Netlify Analytics to collect and store your IP address.
 Your personal data will never leave our service, and we will not track you across sites.

 **Purposes:**

-Collecting and using your IP address is necessary for providing Ocean Market because it is a technical requirement for ensuring communication between your device and our market.
+Collecting and using your IP address is necessary for providing OpenLava because it is a technical requirement for ensuring communication between your device and our market.

 OPF uses Netlify Analytics to distinguish unique visitors based on IP addresses.
-This process helps us understand better how many users visit Ocean Market and in which countries the users are located.
+This process helps us understand better how many users visit OpenLava and in which countries the users are located.
 We use that information to measure traffic and popularity trends to improve our service.

 **Legal basis:**